The Main Steps to Account-Based Marketing (ABM)

 Step 4: Get the Right People on Board

 Good ABM isn’t selling to one person; it’s winning over the buying committee.
-The B2B buying decision on an average involves 6–8 stakeholders, all of them with different concerns.
+The B2B buying decision, on average, involves 6–8 stakeholders, all of them with different concerns.
 Engaging the right people in a meaningful way is key.

 Stakeholder Engagement Tips: